Vlk357/Portable-Party-Portal/README.md

   - `https://localhost:8443`
     (Assuming you are accessing from the same machine via `localhost`).

+This is what you should be using to access the whole app.

 - **Other services (APIs, etc.)** are proxied through Nginx at the above domain.
 Specific paths:

   - Auth API: `https://<YOUR_SERVER_LAN_IP>:8443/auth/api/`